 Time Zones in South Sudan

-See South Sudan time now, UTC+2 offset, DST status, and convert local time to other countries and time zones.
+View South Sudan’s current local time, UTC offset, DST status, and compare or convert time with other countries and cities.

 South Sudan Time Zones

-South Sudan uses one time zone nationwide: Central Africa Time (CAT), UTC+2.
-Juba and all other cities follow the same standard time year-round.
+South Sudan uses one standard time zone nationwide: Central Africa Time (CAT), UTC+2.
+Juba and all other locations in the country follow the same offset year-round.

 Use the visual time grid and hour-by-hour tables to compare South Sudan time with any other timezone.
 Export meetings with ICS download or send to Google Calendar and Gmail.